Skip to main content

 Figure 6.6.16.
 Free-body diagram 10 (Subtly incorrect)

 Forces \(N\) and \(Q\) do not actually act on the short link at \(D\text{.}\) Force \(N\) acts between the roller and the wall and clearly this diagram doesn’t include the roller.
 Similarly \(Q\) acts between the block and the roller.
-These forces don’t belong on the free-body diagram even though they are equal to the \(x\) and \(y\) components of force \(BD\text{.}\) Only forces which cross the imaginary boundary between the object and the rest of the world belong on the free-body diagram.
+These forces don’t belong on the free-body diagram even though they are equal to the \(x\) and \(y\) components of force \(BD\text{.}\) Only forces that cross the imaginary boundary between the object and the rest of the world belong on the free-body diagram.

-Students are inclined argue that this free-body diagram is statically equivalent to Figure 6.6.11 and it produces the correct answer so it must be OK.
+Students are inclined to argue that this free-body diagram is statically equivalent to Figure 6.6.11 and it produces the correct answer so it must be OK.
 It isn’t correct because it reflects a misunderstanding about what you are modeling and what you aren’t.
 Other engineers using your FBDs need to know what you are modeling.
 The FBD is the key to your analysis of the real world.

 Example 6.6.17.
 Toggle Clamp.